 Performance criteria are specified in info.txt with code crit or crit n, followed by a second code. n is used to number individual domain-wide performance criteria which are combined to the overall performance measure as described above.
-Up to 20 criteria are allowed, a complete list of available criteria is available as are equation definitions.
+Up to 100 criteria are allowed, a complete list of available criteria is available as are equation definitions.
+Criterion that is the average of criteria for subbasins may be calculated in two variants; arithmetric mean or weighted average.
+This is set in info.txt by the code weightsub (se above).
 Calibration routines require further settings in additional input files, see Calibration files.

 For the calculation of criterion for lake water stage, the combination of variables wcom and wstr are exchanged for the internal variables clwc and clws by the program.
-These variables are the water stages cleaned from w0ref reference level (clwc=wcom-w0ref, clws=wstr-w0ref).
+These variables are the water stages cleaned from w0ref reference level (clwc= wcom-w0ref, clws=wstr-w0ref).
 This makes the criterion calculation more accurate, but note that relative criteria, e.g. relative bias, are now relative to the smaller cleaned water stage level.

 Code_1 Code 2 Argument Description crit meanperiod 1/2/3/4 defines the period over which the data will be accumulated (i.e. no weighting on volume for concentrations) before calculating the performance criterion, i.e. criterion will be calculated from daily, weekly, monthly or annual values.
 1-daily, 2-weekly, 3-monthly, 4-annually.
-Default is daily.

-Code_1 Code 2 Argument Description crit datalimit integer defines smallest amount of observations required for the performance criteria to be calculated.
+Default is daily. crit datalimit integer defines smallest amount of observations required for the performance criteria to be calculated.
 Default is 3. crit subbasin integer(s) defines one or several SUBIDs which subbasins should be included in criteria calculations (optional).
 If not set all are used.
 One or several rows may be given. crit n criterion ID string a performance criterion to be calculated.
 See List of available performance criteria. crit n cvariable ID string simulated variable to calculate criterion with.
 See List of output variables. crit n rvariable ID string observed variable to calculate criterion with.
 See List of output variables. crit n weight numeric weighting factor for the criteria if a combined criterion is to be calculated (should be a positive number) crit n parameter numeric parameter value used for RA-criteria coefficient value.
 See coefficient a in RA equation definition. crit n conditional numeric parameter value.
 Only used for DEMC-calibration.
 The parameter value is the threshold for the criterion. crit n cgroup name name of the classgroup for which the simulated variable to calculate criterion with is to be taken.
 Note observed variables can not be specified on classgroup level.
 Suitable variable can be defined as e.g. xom1.